verrloren/hackathon-spectacular/demo_vault/Title test (adapter design pattern).md

 1. The adapter wraps an existing class A.
 2. The existing source code can now safely use the object of class A because it implement the expected interface.
 3. Upon receiving a call, the adapter translate the call into the expected format for class A.
 4. Class A does it computation and returns it results.
-5. The adapter translates the returned value back into the expected format by the interface.
+5. The adapter translates the returned value back into the expected forasdfmat by the interface.

 It sounds much more complicate than you think.
 All it does is create a wrapper that changes the interface to a more convenient signature using some translation steps.